top of page

 GFR67278_edited.jpg

-At Harvest Covenant, we teach through three central pillars that shape every course, every conversation, and every connection:
+At Harvest Covenant, we teach through four central pillars that shape every course, every conversation, and every connection:

 Creation-Centered Learning